kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 I used a TPS79933 + caps from VSYS to 3V3 pin.<br>
 I can connect and disconnect it easily.<br>
 The first impression is that this does not improve the sensibility.<br>
-I have found a limit position from RF generator to Softrock receiver to start showing something at the waterfall.
+I have found a limit position from RF generator to Softrock receiver to start showing something at the Waterfall.
 And both DC-DC and TPS look the same to me.

 ![Reg 3v3](VREF_TPS79933_AXX.png)